aws/chalice/docs/source/topics/configfile.rst

 * ``api_gateway_endpoint_type`` - The endpoint configuration of the
-  deployed API Gateway which determines how the API will be accessed, can be EDGE, REGIONAL.
+  deployed API Gateway which determines how the API will be accessed, can be EDGE, REGIONAL, PRIVATE.
 Note this value can only be set as a top level key and defaults to EDGE.
 For more information see https://amzn.to/2LofApt

+* ``api_gateway_endpoint_vpce`` - When configuring a Private API a VPC Endpoint must be specified to configure a default resource policy on the API if an explicit policy is not specified.

+* ``api_gateway_policy`` - The IAM resource policy for the REST API.
+  Note this should be a dictionary, and several variables are interpolated in strings {account_id}, {region_name}, {rest_api_id}.

 * ``minimum_compression_size`` - An integer value that indicates
   the minimum compression size to apply to the API gateway.
 If